by Tammy Taylor~

 After the milk has warmed I fill a large bowl with water and bring out my secret weapons, eh… frozen bottles.
 I stir them around in the water for a few seconds to get everything good & cold first.
 Then I set my pan of hot milk into the water, surrounded by the water bottles.

 In no time my milk has cooled to the required 105 degrees and I can continue my recipe.
 SCORE!
-I’ve also used this same method when I’m cooling hard-boiled eggs – pour water in a large bowl / add frozen bottles & stir / add hot eggs and allow to cool.
+And I’ve also used this same method when I’m cooling hard-boiled eggs – pour water in a large bowl / add frozen bottles & stir / add hot eggs and allow to cool.
 After I’m done I simply remove the water bottles, dry them off & store them back in the chest freezer.
-The water remaining in the bowl is used to water the potted plants on the patio – nothing’s wasted.
+And now the water remaining in the bowl is used to water the potted plants on the patio – nothing’s wasted.

 Y’all know my battle cry: